Peripheral artery disease and intermittent claudicationPeripheral arterial disease; PAD; Peripheral vascular disease

 Age.PAD occurs more frequently in people over age 50 and particularly affects those ages 65 years and older.

-Ethnicity.African Americans are at highest risk for PAD.
+Race and Ethnicity.African Americans are at highest risk for PAD.
 They are twice as likely to develop PAD as white people.

 Peripheral artery disease (PAD) is greatly under-diagnosed.
 Many people do not report symptoms or may not even have symptoms.